Xnhyacinth/Awesome-LLM-Long-Context-Modeling/README.md

 This repo includes papers and blogs about Efficient Transformers, Length Extrapolation, Long Term Memory, Retrieval Augmented Generation(RAG), and Evaluation for Long Context Modeling.

-🔥 Must-read papers for LLM-based Long Text Modeling.
+🔥 Must-read papers for LLM-based Long Context Modeling.

 Thanks for all the great contributors on GitHub!🔥⚡🔥